Rainwater tank

 Contribution to improving biodiversity

-- It is important that the rainwater tank is manufactured in one piece, so seamlessly produced and 100% waterproof.
+- It is important that the rainwater tank is manufactured in one piece, so that it is seamless and 100% watertight.

-- Rainwater tanks composed of rings or shell sections always have one or more seams that must be sealed.
+- Rainwater tanks consisting of rings or shell sections always have one or more seams that need to be sealed.
 These seams must remain watertight.

 - It is important that the connections to the tank or well are also watertight.
-Preferably with rubber grommets to compensate for small settlements (deformations) of the tank.
+Preferably with rubber grommets to compensate for minor settling (deformation) of the tank.